6d61726b760a/markv.id.au/curriculum_vitae.md

 This role is unique in that I perform typical architectural activies, such as reviewing and approving infrastructure architectural patterns before implementation, but the business also allows me to take a hands on role in productionisation of new technologies and tooling.
 In order to support this, I collaborate across all levels of the business.

-In this role I have been able to be a part of a number of key initiatives in the business, such as the establishment of an SRE function, transition to data driven operational intelligence, and migration to between public cloud providers.
+In this role I have been able to be a part of a number of key initiatives in the business, such as the establishment of an SRE function, transition to data driven operational intelligence, and migration between public cloud providers.
 As a part of the cloud provider migration I have been instrumental in the creation of a federated operating model, driving integration between the US,AU, and UK CoreLogic businesses.

 __Professional, Development Operations__
 __Jan 2018 - Dec 2018__